7 days – 17th October – 23rd October 2018

 This trip offers the chance to experience not one but two exceptional wildlife areas, combining the lush mountain scenery of the Ronda area with the unparalleled migration spectacle of thousands of Vultures migrating the Straits.

-As we travel along narrow, winding roads through thousands of acres of cork and laurel forest towards Ronda, we will hopefully have seen birds like Alpine Accentor, Ring Ouzel, Fieldfare and Redwing before we even arrive.
-As if the journey wasn’t picturesque enough, your first view of Ronda, perched high above the massive El Tajo canyon, will take your breath away.
+As we climb up from Màlaga through the hills of the Los Alcornacales and Sierra Grazalema Natural Parks, through thousands of acres of cork and laurel forest, we will hopefully have seen birds like Ring Ouzel, Black Redstart and Golden Eagle before we even arrive at our first base.
+And your first view of Ronda, perched high above the massive El Tajo canyon surrounded by sweeping pastureland and dramatic craggy hillsides, will surely take your breath away.

 The neighbouring Sierra de las Nieves and Sierra de Grazalema mountain ranges are UNESCO Biosphere Reserves and host the densest raptor populations in Europe.
 There’ll be amazing photographic opportunities for Griffon and Egyptian Vultures and we’ll also be looking for Bonelli’s, Short-toed, Booted and Golden Eagle which all breed in the area.

-While we’re exploring the area we should see species like Rock Bunting, Chough, Blue Rock Thrush, and European Eagle Owl, as well as woodland birds like Crested Tit, Hawfinch, Short-toed Treecreeper, and Firecrest.
+While we’re exploring the area we should see mountain species like Rock Bunting, Alpine Accentor, Red-billed Chough, Blue Rock Thrush, Rock Petronia and Black Wheatear, as well as woodland birds like Crested Tit, Hawfinch, Short-toed Treecreeper, and Firecrest.

 Returning to our home-from-home at Huerta Grande we can then take you to all the best places to observe thousands of Vultures, Eagles, Kites and Storks soaring across the 14km of water that separates Europe from Africa at the Straits of Gibraltar.
-The vulture migration is particularly spectacular, with as many as 2,300 birds recorded crossing the Strait in a single hour!
+The vulture migration is particularly spectacular at this time of year, with as many as 2,300 birds recorded crossing the Strait in a single hour!
 You can not see this anywhere else in the world!